openvinotoolkit/training_extensions/misc/pytorch_toolkit/noise_suppression/README.md

 ## Requirements

-To run scrips the Python\* 3.6 has to be installed on machine.
+To run the script Python\* 3.6 has to be installed on the machine.
 To install the required packages, run the following:

 ```bash